ozgurzrn/Real-Time-ECG-Arrhythmia-Classifier/README.md

 **Most ML projects fail in the real world because they test on the same patients they trained on.**

-In this project, I initially achieved **99% test accuracy** using a standard random split.
-However, when I validated on individual patient records, accuracy dropped to **45%**.
+In this project, I initially got **99% test accuracy** using a standard random split.
+But when I validated on individual patient records, accuracy dropped to **45%**.

-**Root Cause**: The model was memorizing patient-specific ECG morphology rather than learning arrhythmia features.
+**Root Cause**: The model was memorizing patient-specific ECG patterns instead of learning arrhythmia features.
-**Solution**: Implemented a **Patient-Level Train/Test Split** (ensuring patients in the test set are completely unseen during training).
+**Solution**: I used a **Patient-Level Train/Test Split** (ensuring patients in the test set are completely unseen during training).
 **Result**:
 - **Validation Accuracy**: Improved from 45% → **70%** on unseen patients.
-- **Generalization**: Proven robust on external data (PTB Database).
+- **Generalization**: Shown to be robust on external data (PTB Database).

 *See [CRITICAL_FINDING.md](CRITICAL_FINDING.md) for the full engineering analysis.*